 ~ “On Airs, Waters, Places” by Hippocrates, 400 BC.

-Like, ouch.
-By ouch, I mean, stunting the feminal reproductive organ growth, and with a curling iron, no less.
-Farewell, gorgeous dress top with the plunging neckline.
+They stunt the feminal reproductive organ growth, and with a curling iron, no less.
+Farewell, gorgeous top with the plunging neckline.
 Unless, of course, mono-boob is trending this season.

-Multiple narrations exist of the army of beautiful and valiant Amazon women- brandishing javelins, launching arrows, and riding horses.
+Multiple narrations exist of the army of beautiful and valiant Amazon women.
+They brandish javelins, launch arrows, and ride horses.
 According to Greek legend, they live on the paradise island of Themiscyra (watch Wonder Woman and swoon at the landscape) where a strict gurls-rox! policy applies.
-They raise daughters to be warriors, and kill their baby boys- sperm courtesy of neighbouring tribes or captured prisoners.
+They raise daughters to be warriors, and kill their baby boys.
+How do they even conceive?
+Well, sperm is courtesy of neighbouring tribes or captured prisoners.

-AND, they annihilate boobs… or do they?
+AND, they chop boobs… or do they?
 John Man sets the account straight.

 In his book, Amazons, Man delivers a detailed analysis of the Greek myths, the legends, and archaeological discoveries.
 He then reveals the existence of these real-life warrior queens: the Scythian women.

 While evidence of Greek-mythology-aligned Amazons is lacking, these Scythians are very real.
 They hail from Central Asia and formed three dynasties over a span of 1000 years: in the region of Kuban River, Between the Don and Dnieper, and in Crimea (Man, 2017, p37).
 The Scythians and Greeks came into regular contact for commercial reasons.